 In February 2020 the pit rim walkway was re-routed to create a more convenient route closer to Martha Pit.
 Walkway weeding and maintenance continued as required.

-No new areas were planted during 2020/21, all plantings were in-filling and maintenance of existing plantings.
+No new areas were planted around the open pit during 2021-22, all plantings were in-filling and maintenance of existing plantings.

-Figure 3 - Rehabilitation of Open Pit and Surrounding Areas
+Figure 4: Rehabilitation of Open Pit and Surrounding Areas.